Chaotic diffusion of the fundamental frequencies in the Solar System: Estimation of probability density functions

 \section{Estimation of probability density functions}

-The samples of this study consist of the secular frequencies of the astronomical solutions which are obtained by integrating the secular equations (Eq. \ref{eq:SecEq}) from very close initial conditions.
-Due to this initial proximity, the correlation of the solutions in the samples lasts for a long period of time, but will eventually diminish.
+The samples of this study consist of the secular frequencies of the astronomical solutions that were obtained by integrating the secular equations (Eq. \ref{eq:SecEq}) from very close initial conditions.
+Due to this initial proximity, the correlation of the solutions in the samples lasts for a long period of time but will eventually diminish.
 Our objective is to obtain a robust estimation of the marginal probability density functions (PDFs) from these correlated samples.
 In fact, this correlation is the main motivation for our use of the estimation methods in this section.
 Details of our samples are described in the first part of Sect. \ref{sec:main}.

-We use Kernel Density Estimation (KDE) to estimate the time-evolving marginal PDFs of the fundamental frequencies of the Solar System.
-In addition, the statistical uncertainty of our density estimations (i.e. PDF estimations) is measured by moving block bootstrap (MBB).
-To our knowledge, this application of MBB for KDE of a time-evolving sample, whose correlation changes overtime, is new.
-Therefore, in order to ensure the validity of the method, we have carried out several tests in Sect. \ref{sec:MBB_test}.
+We used kernel density estimation (KDE) to estimate the time-evolving marginal PDFs of the fundamental frequencies of the Solar System.
+In addition, the statistical uncertainty of our density estimations (i.e., PDF estimations) was measured by the moving block bootstrap (MBB) method.
+To our knowledge, this application of MBB for the KDE of a time-evolving sample whose correlation changes over time is new.
+Therefore, in order to ensure the validity of the method, we carried out several tests (see Sect. \ref{sec:MBB_test}).

-\subsection{Kernel Density Estimation}
+\subsection{Kernel density estimation}

-We chose KDE, also known as the Parzen–Rosenblatt window method, as our preferred non-parametric estimator of the PDFs of the fundamental frequencies of the Solar System because of its high convergence rate and its smoothing property \citep{rosenblatt1956,parzen1962}.
+We chose KDE, also known as the Parzen–Rosenblatt window method, as our preferred nonparametric estimator of the PDFs of the fundamental frequencies of the Solar System because of its high convergence rate and its smoothing property \citep{rosenblatt1956,parzen1962}.

 We briefly present the method here.
 Let $\mathbf{X} = \{ X_1, X_2, \dots, X_n\} $ be a univariate independent and identically distributed (i.i.d.) sample drawn from an unknown distribution P with density function $p(x)$.
-Then the KDE of the sample is defined as:
+The KDE of the sample is then defined as:

-where $K$ is a non-negative kernel function, and $h$ is bandwith of the KDE.
-The choice of bandwidth $h$ is much more important than the choice of kernel $K$, which is chosen to be the standard normal distribution in this paper.
-In this work we shall consider bandwidths of the following form:
+where $K$ is a nonnegative kernel function and $h$ is the bandwidth of the KDE.
+The choice of bandwidth $h$ is much more important than the choice of kernel $K$, which was chosen to be the standard normal distribution in this paper.
+In this work we consider bandwidths of the following form: